Biography: Alison Lowry

 Irish artist Alison Lowry’s works do not shy away from traumatic situations and memories.
 From Vessels (of Remembrance), her commentary on a horrific child abuse story in the recent past, to The Others (95% Series), her reference to the 95% of rape victims who will never report their crimes, Lowry uses viewers’ interactions with their personal traumas to explore psychological phenomenon.

-During her April 2014 Residency at The Studio, Lowry will explore Freud’s concept of repetition/compulsion, creating a large-scale installation for an upcoming solo show titled Everything in its place/A place for everything at Ebeltoft Glass Museum in January 2015.
+During her April 2014 Residency at The Studio, Lowry explored Freud’s concept of repetition/compulsion, creating a large-scale installation for a solo show titled Everything in its place/A place for everything at Ebeltoft Glass Museum in January 2015.